 Behavior analysis is the scientific study of behavior.
 Applied behavior analysis (ABA) is the application of this science to solve practical problems, specifically problems of social significance.
-ABA therapy is a scientifically validated treatment for individuals with autism and developmental disabilities.
+ABA therapy is a scientifically validated treatment for individuals with autism and neurodevelopmental disorders.

 Based on thousands of reports over decades and evaluated by an independent body of experts, the 2000 Report of the MADSEC Autism Task Force documented the effectiveness of applied behavior analysis for

-- a wide range of populations, including children with autism and developmental disabilities;
+- a wide range of populations, including children with autism and neurodevelopmental disorders;

 - settings, including schools, homes, and clinics; and